beyonk-group/svelte-googlemaps/README.md

 Documentation is a WIP.
 Be prepared to examine the source code to get any use out of this right now!

-The `GoogleMap` and `GooglePlaceSAutocomplete` components are a Google Map and Google Places Autocomplete component respectively.
+The `GoogleMap` and `GooglePlacesAutocomplete` components are a Google Map and Google Places Autocomplete component respectively.

 ## Usage